segmentio/segment-docs/partners/plugins.md

 SDK Plugins are an appropriate component for your App if your source or destination requires client-side side effects, such as collecting ambient data in the client (Heatmapping, Error & Performance Monitoring tools), relying on device-native context such as third party cookies (Advertising pixels), or needs to actively modify the Client UI (e.g. A/B testing, Push Notification, In-App Messaging and LiveChat).

-_**Note:** SDK Plugins show up in our Connections Catalog as a “Device Based Destination” today, but this is subject to change, especially as we add support for more data data *collection*, *enrichment*, and *transformation* oriented primitives to plugins._
+_**Note:** SDK Plugins show up in our Connections Catalog as a "Device Based Destination" today, but this is subject to change, especially as we add support for more data data *collection*, *enrichment*, and *transformation* oriented primitives to plugins._

 Please follow the documentation carefully.
 Segment will not approve submissions for SDK plugin components that don't follow best practices or don't provide any more functionality than that supported by a [subscription](/docs/partners/subscription), as customers universally prefer Cloud Mode to Device Mode when available.